 Walking is one of the best ways for people with Type 2 diabetes to exercise regularly and start getting in better health.
 Regular walking offers many physical benefits – like reversing heart disease and controlling blood sugar – and mental health benefits of reducing stress.
 At the same time, it’s a low impact movement that’s safe for people with mobility issues or haven’t exercised in a while.

-Over time you’ll want to add other exercises to maintain healthy blood sugar levels.
+Over time you’ll want to add more challenging exercises – like rocket jumps or resistance bands – to maintain healthy blood sugar levels.
 But adding a daily walk is the best ‘first step’ to optimal health and diabetes self care!

 Subscribe to get our latest straight in your inbox!